-The Hydro-Gate is engaged by moving the SportShift lever located at the helm's starboard-side fore and disengaged by moving the lever aft.
+The Hydro-Gate is engaged by moving the SportShift Hydro-Gate control handle located at the helm's starboard-side fore and disengaged by moving the handle aft.
 The SportShift and Hydro-Gate can be used at any speed or at rest.
 Refer to Section 4 - Hydro-Gate Control and SportShift.